ozangulle/xdg-urlview/README.md

 Extract URLs from a text file and allow the user to select via a menu

-## Extra features
+## Extra feature

-Use $XDG_CONFIG_HOME/urlview/urlview as config file.
-If $XDG_CONFIG_HOME doesn't exist use $HOME/.config/urlview/urlview.
-If this file does not exist, use $HOME/.urlview.
+urlview conforms with the Freedesktop XDG Base Directory Specification concerning the config file.

+The list of configuration locations in order of precedence:
+- $XDG_CONFIG_HOME/urlview/urlview
+- $HOME/.config/urlview/urlview
+- $HOME/.urlview.